 Employment Support Worker

-- Provide employment counselling, job search assistance and crisis intervention to individuals who are homeless, have multi-barriers, and immigrant populations.
+- Provide employment counselling, job search assistance, and follow up to support to individuals who access the Workforce Development Program

-- Support participants to reach their employment goals through accessing appropriate internal Employment Services programs or assist in accessing other external resources or services
+- Support participants to develop and achieve their employment goals by accessing appropriate internal programs or assist in referring to other external resources

 - Post-secondary Degree or Diploma or equivalent

-- Knowledge of Indigenous Cultural Resources, Ceremonies and Protocols is an asset
+- Knowledge of Aboriginal Cultural Resources, Ceremonies and Protocols is an asset

 - Strong written and verbal communication and interpersonal skills, result oriented, good time management, strong organizational and problem-solving skills